CYBERBULL123/My-professional-journey/README.md

 Hello Security Professional!
 👋 I'm thrilled to introduce you to a world of cybersecurity, penetration testing, and AI/ML mastery.
 I am a passionate professional aspiring to carve a niche in the dynamic realms of technology and security.
 With a background in IT and a fervent dedication to learning, I am on a journey towards becoming a master in cybersecurity, ethical hacking, and the integration of AI/ML in the field.

-Connect with me on LinkedIn: [Aditya Pandey on LinkedIn](https://www.linkedin.com/in/aditya-pandey-896109224/)
+Connect with me on LinkedIn: [My LinkedIn](https://www.linkedin.com/in/aditya-pandey-896109224/)

-I also maintains a personal website, showcasing projects and insights: [Aditya's Website](https://aadi-web-1.onrender.com)
+I also maintains a personal website, showcasing projects and insights: [My Website](https://aadi-web-1.onrender.com)

-Dive into My thoughts and experiences on cybersecurity through the Medium blog: [Aditya's Medium Blog](https://cyberbull.medium.com/)
+Dive into My thoughts and experiences on cybersecurity through the Medium blog: [My Medium Blog](https://cyberbull.medium.com/)

 Now, let's equip me with the perfect resources for this exciting journey: